fossasia/gci14.fossasia.org/README.md

 # Fossasia's site for Google Code-in

-GCI (Google Code-In) is annual contest sponsored by Google, which directed for students of middle and secondary schools.
+Google Code-in is an annual contest sponsored by Google, aimed towards 13-17 year olds, to foster in them an interest in developing for the open source community.
-Students have to be between 13 and 17 years old, they also have to upload parental consent and document, which proofs their attendance to pre-university institution.
-Main goal of contest is to propagate open-source idea between young people and give them possibility to solve tasks for partnering organizations.

-There 5 kinds of tasks:
+Five type of tasks exist for Google Code-in:

-a) Code
+1. Code

-b) Documentation/Training
+2. Documentation/Training

-c) Outreach/research
+3. Outreach/research

-d) Quality assurance
+4. Quality assurance

-e) User interface
+5. User interface

-For solving tasks students can get many prizes.
-Grand Prize is founded by Google four-day trip to San Francisco and Google headquaters.

-Contest is hosted on Melange system.
-Its website is: [Melange System](http://www.google-melange.com/gci/homepage/google/gci2014)
+FOSSASIA is the top Free and Open Source technology event in Asia for developers, start-ups, and contributors.
+Projects at FOSSASIA range from open hardware, to design, graphics and software.
+FOSSASIA was established in 2009.

 ## About

-FOSSASIA is Free and Open Source Software (FOSS) event for developers, officials and users in South-East Asia.
+FOSSASIA is a Free and Open Source Software (FOSS) event for developers, officials and users in South-East Asia.
 Its main goal is fostering FOSS projects in Asia.

-This year FOSSASIA is one of mentoring organizations during Google Code-In.
+FOSSASIA is one of mentoring organizations during Google Code-In this year.

 ## Developers

-There's number of tasks with a wide variety outthere.
-Feel free to claim and work on!

 **Remember** : It is important that you do many tasks.
 But doing most tasks is not enough to be a winner.
-Out of the top ten students the finalists are picked on the quality of work.
-So in addition to finishing tasks quickly pay attention to submit the best work you can.
-Help each others out.
+Out of the top ten students the finalists are picked on the quality of work - so in addition to finishing tasks quickly, pay attention to submit the best work you can.
+Help each other out.
 Engage in conversations.
-Make friends!.
-Enjoy!!
+Make friends.
+And most importantly, enjoy!

 ## Contribution Guidelines